caronc/apprise/README.md

 ```

 ### Configuration Files
 Developers need access to configuration files too.
-The good news is they're use just involves declaring another object that Apprise can ingest as easy as the notification urls.
+The good news is their use just involves declaring another object (called AppriseConfig) that Apprise can ingest too!
 You can mix and match config and notification entries too!
 ```python
 import apprise